netdata/netdata/streaming/README.md

 A new file is introduced: [stream.conf](stream.conf) (to edit it on your system run `/etc/netdata/edit-config stream.conf`).
-This file holds streaming configuration for both the sending and the receiving netdata.
+This file holds streaming configuration for both the sending and the receiving Netdata.

-API keys are used to authorize the communication of a pair of sending-receiving netdata.
+API keys are used to authorize the communication of a pair of sending-receiving Netdata.
 Once the communication is authorized, the sending Netdata can push metrics for any number of hosts.

 You can generate an API key with the command `uuidgen`.
 API keys are just random GUIDs.
-You can use the same API key on all your netdata, or use a different API key for any pair of sending-receiving netdata.
+You can use the same API key on all your Netdata, or use a different API key for any pair of sending-receiving Netdata.

 ##### options for the sending node

-This is the section for the sending netdata.
+This is the section for the sending Netdata.
 On the receiving node, `[stream].enabled` can be `no`.
 If it is `yes`, the receiving node will also stream the metrics to another node (i.e. it will be a `proxy`).